jmaver-plume/release-please-monorepo-example/README.md

   ]
 }
 ```
-- Update `grep` command to find changed packages in GitHub workflows.
+- Update the `grep` command in GitHub workflows for identifying changed packages in tests.
 ```
 # before
 grep -E '^(...)/'